krolinventions/cover/README.md

 ## License

-The Truffle framework is licensed under the [GPL 2 with Classpath exception](http://openjdk.java.net/legal/gplv2+ce.html).
-The Cover language is licensed under the [Universal Permissive License (UPL)](http://opensource.org/licenses/UPL).
+Most of Cover is licensed under the [Apache License 2.0](LICENSE-APACHE).
+There are some [UPL](LICENSE-UPL) licensed files left from the SimpleLanguage implementation that was used as a base.
+Those are expected to be replaced soon.